Conflict management at work is a science made up of many conflict management techniques that must be adapted precisely to each conflict situation.

 What are the problems encountered?
 What is the element that leads to conflict at work?
 How to settle professional conflict quickly?

-With just a few questions, the manager can understand the problem and deal with it at the source before it really become a company-wide conflict.
+With just a few questions, the manager can understand the problem and deal with it at the source before it really becomes a company-wide conflict.

 - Get to know your team to anticipate conflicts at work: